QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 [![hash_lm](../../../_badges/rootme/cryptanalysis/hash_lm.svg)](https://www.root-me.org/en/Challenges/Cryptanalysis/Hash-LM)
 [![hash_nt](../../../_badges/rootme/cryptanalysis/hash_nt.svg)](https://www.root-me.org/en/Challenges/Cryptanalysis/Hash-NT)

-Modern Windows are using the hash format "NT", also referred to as "NTLM", because "LM" was the previous hash format.
+Modern Windows are using the hash format "NT", also referred to as "NTLM", because it is used with the NTLM protocol.

+* **LM**: previous format.
+Maximum of 14 characters.
+Each split into block of 7, uppercased, padded, encrypted using DES, and the two ciphertext are concatenated to form the hash.
+* **NT**: convert the plaintext to a UTF-16 string and hash it using MD4

 ```shell!
 $ john myhash --format=nt --wordlist=wordlist